ugnjhjf/COMP/README.md

 # Computer Science & Engineering source and code

-## Plagiarism is a serious academic offense
+## Plagiarism is a serious academic offense.
+Reference is welcome ~